Mā roto hoki kia ora, kia pai hoki te kōrero.

 We will help them to do this by supporting them and their family to achieve optimum health and wellbeing.

-Monica Haworth and Clare Brown are Mount Albert Grammar School’s nurses.
+Clare Brown and Kim Trueman are Mount Albert Grammar School’s nurses.
 Both are Registered Nurses who work in accordance with the New Zealand Nursing Council Code of Conduct, to offer a youth-friendly confidential service.

 The student health centre is open from 7.30am-3.30pm Monday to Friday during term time.
 The recommended appointment duration is 15 minutes, though can be shorter or longer depending on the case.